High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

 \section{Experiments}

-In this section, we design experiments to analyze the multitask, transfer, and generalization capabilities of \names.
-We use a large collection of multimodal datasets provided in the standardized and public MultiBench benchmark\footnote{\url{https://github.com/pliang279/MultiBench}}~\cite{liang2021multibench} spanning $15$ real-world datasets, $10$ modalities, $20$ prediction tasks, and $6$ research areas.
+\textbf{Setup}: In this section, we design experiments to analyze the multitask, transfer, and generalization capabilities of \names.
+We use a large collection of multimodal datasets provided in MultiBench~\citep{liang2021multibench} spanning $10$ modalities, $15$ prediction tasks, and $5$ research areas.
 We trained $3$ multitask models across combinations of these datasets (see Table~\ref{tab:setup} and Appendix~\ref{appendix:data} for details).
-Overall, the total size of datasets involved in our experiments exceeds $370,000$ and covers diverse modalities such as image, video, audio, text, time-series, various robotics sensors, sets, and tables, prediction tasks from multimodal fusion to retrieval, as well as multiple research areas spanning affective computing, healthcare, multimedia, robotics, and HCI.
+Overall, the total size of datasets involved in our experiments exceeds $370,000$ and covers diverse modalities such as images, video, audio, text, time-series, robotics sensors, sets, and tables, prediction tasks spanning the image-caption matching, robot pose, object pose, robot contact, design interfaces, digits, humor, sentiment, emotions, mortality rate, and ICD-$9$ codes from the research areas of affective computing, healthcare, multimedia, robotics, and HCI.